-While the days of Tinder’s monopoly on the online dating world are over, modern dating isn’t getting any easier - which is why we’ve enlisted the help of professionals for their best online dating tips.
+While the days of Tinder’s monopoly on the online dating world are over, modern dating isn’t getting any easier—which is why we’ve enlisted the help of professionals for their best online dating tips.

 - Looking for a new bae?
 These are the best dating apps and websites to try now

-By following these different ways to make your dating app profile stand out, you stand to make more matches than ever and hopefully find the one pairing that stops you swiping your life away forever.
+By following these different ways to make your dating app profile stand out, you stand to make more matches than ever and hopefully find the one pairing that stops you from swiping your life away forever.

 1. Mix up your photos

 Sanjay Panchal, the founder of new dating app Elate, implores you to not just stick to the selfies.
-“One of the biggest complaints on dating apps are dates not looking like their profile,” Panchal explains, “Make sure you always use recent photos (from the last two years), have a mix of full length and close up shots and avoid things like sunglasses, filters and group shots.
+“One of the biggest complaints on dating apps are dates not looking like their profile,” Panchal explains.
+“Make sure you always use recent photos (from the last two years), have a mix of full length and close up shots and avoid things like sunglasses, filters, and group shots.
 Don't have any good photos?
 Go out and get some!”

 2. Keep your bio updated